alexgastone/disaster_response_multilabel_classification/README.md

 # Disaster Response Project

-### The goal:
+### Context:
-In the face of a global pandemic and a majority of resources (including time) being alotted to fighting it, I started thinking about maximizing efficiency of responses to non-CovID related emergencies.
-These are emergencies that countries and teams directing responses efforts still have to face and triage through.
+In the face of a global pandemic and a majority of resources (including time) being rightly alotted to fighting it, I started thinking about working on a project that would be aimed at maximizing efficiency of strained responses to non-CovID related emergencies.
+There are thousands of messages that teams managing response efforts have to comb through in order to determine and assign the category of response required (ex. food, shelter..).

-> Figure Eight provides a dataset of labeled multilingual disaster messages from social, direct, and news sources.
-These labels correspond to the categories of disaster responses that best fit.
+Figure Eight provides a dataset of labeled multilingual disaster messages from social, direct, and news sources.
+These labels correspond to the categories of disaster responses.

-### The problem:
+#### The goal for this project is therefore to build a model that can accurately classify these messages.

-* Faced with a multilabel text classification task with imbalanced classes
+> Multilabel text classification task with imbalanced classes

 ### Model:
+I've trained a few different models of increasing complexity so far (Naive Bayes, deep models such as Bidirectional GRU or a fastText-like model)

-* Best performance with pretrained **BERT-base-uncased model** (vs Bidirectional GRU & fastText-like model) + Classifier (Dense output layer with sigmoid activation to predict probabilities) using the `ktrain` library
+* Best performance is by finetuning pretrained **BERT-base-uncased model** + Classifier (Dense output layer with sigmoid activation to predict probabilities) using the `ktrain` library
+	* Training accuracy: 0.9423, validation accuracy: 0.9457
 	* more flexible model is in the works, built using the `transformers` library from **HuggingFace** with tensorflow/keras

-* Training accuracy: 0.9423, validation accuracy: 0.9457
-* Threshold (for classification from probabilities) so far is based on max of geometric mean of the weighted ROC-AUC score and F1 score between true and predicted labels of the validation set
+* Threshold moving for imbalanced classes: I've chosen to take the threshold that corresponds to the max geometric mean between the weighted ROC-AUC scores and the F1 scores for the validation set.